eigerco/solana-spec/implementation-details.md

 * before loop starts node send a push message containing `Version` and `NodeInstance`
 * push messages are generated:
   * all entries from `crds` with timestamps inside current wallclock window are gathered
-  * for each entry nodes from active set are collected; pruned nodes are excluced unless entry should be pushed to the prunes too
+  * for each entry nodes from active set are collected; pruned nodes are excluded unless entry should be pushed to the prunes too
-  * list of push messages is created - each node will have a list of `crds` values associated
+  * list of push messages is created - each collected node will have a list of `crds` values associated
   * entries of below types will be dropped if their origins stake is below required value (currently 1 sol):
     * `LowestSlot`
     * `LegacyVersion`